 Experiences & Amenities

 Explore the park in a new and challenging way.
 Experienced Geocachers have requested permission to hide caches containing trinkets, treasures, or information in various places around the park.
-Please check the Geocaching website for the most current and up-to-date information and clues to locate these caches.
+Please check the Geocaching website for the most up-to-date information and clues to locate these caches.

-The Cedar Key Museum contains exhibits depicting the towns' colorful history.
-Part of the collection has seashells and Indian artifacts collected by Saint Clair Whitman, the founder of the first museum in Cedar Key.
+The Cedar Key Museum contains exhibits depicting the town's colorful history.
+The collection includes seashells and Indian artifacts collected by Saint Clair Whitman, the founder of the first museum in Cedar Key.
 Whitman’s house is located at the park and has been restored to reflect life in the 1920s.

 Well-behaved dogs are welcome at Cedar Key Museum State Park.
 They must be kept on a 6-foot leash at all times and cannot be left unattended for more than a half-hour.
 Dogs are not permitted in the museum or St. Clair Whitman house.
+See our Pet Policy.